JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-connect-to-apis.md

 ## Expected and actual functions and properties

-> The expected and actual functions are in [Beta](https://kotlinlang.org/docs/components-stability.html).
-> They are almost stable, but migration steps may be required in the future.
-> We'll do our best to minimize any changes you'll have to make.
->
-{type="warning"}

 Kotlin provides a language mechanism to access platform-specific APIs while developing common logic:
 [expected and actual declarations](https://kotlinlang.org/docs/multiplatform-expect-actual.html).